Vitex agnus-castus: Description

 The fruits from one single tree can be harvested for more than 15 years.
 This indicates that the tree cannot be integrated in a usual crop rotation system.
 It is suggested to sow dissimilar plants such as monocots as its subsequent crop so that it might be easier to control the monk's pepper plant, the dicot.
 Because the fruits of monk's pepper tend to fall constantly and uncontrollably, the plant likely can germinate from seed.
 The overall best yield per hectare reportedly can be achieved if the plant spacing is around 70 cm.
-Pruning back the branches in autumn has a positive influence on fruit yield while repruning in spring can induce an increase of vegetative shoots and thus a fruit yield loss.
+Pruning back the branches in autumn has a positive influence on fruit yield while repruning in spring can induce an increase of vegetative shoots, thus a fruit yield loss.

 Reproduction

 This plant can also be reproduced vegetatively.
 One possibility is to use 5–8 cm pieces of the ripening wood with buds in July or August and another is to cut the ripe wood in November and then let it root in a coldframe.
 Also in vitro reproduction with spike of the shoots or node explants is possible.